-Linden New Art supports brave new art by mid-career artists and engages visitors through inspiring thought-provoking exhibition new work.
+Linden New Art supports brave new art by mid-career artists and engages visitors through inspiring, thought-provoking exhibitions of new work.

 We acknowledge that we must work together to reduce our impact on the environment.
-We believe in educating ourselves and our visitors thorough our program of exhibitions, events to meaningful partnerships to reduce our impact on the environment.
+We believe in educating ourselves and our visitors through our program of exhibitions and events, as well as developing meaningful partnerships to reduce our impact on the environment.

 IMAGE > Linden New Art, 2020.
 Photograph: Mathieu Vendeville.

 Linden Projects Space is a purpose-built gallery space dedicated to providing artists and curators of all career-levels a supportive environment to test their ideas, experiment, and exhibit their work.